Police group opposes Obama civil rights nominee

 The civil rights office enforces anti-discrimination laws in voting, housing and other areas.
 Adegbile is a civil rights lawyer who spent 12 years with the NAACP Legal Defense and Educational Fund, which represented Abu-Jamal.

-Support for Adegbile's nomination included letters by New York Attorney General Eric Schneiderman, prominent defense lawyer Ted Wells and American Express Co chief executive Kenneth Chenault.

-Two brothers whose father was a New York Police Department detective sent a letter saying Adegbile admired their father's career and comforted their family when he died in 2008.
-The brothers, Christopher and Nicholas Panarella, were law school classmates of Adegbile.

-Senator Charles Grassley, an Iowa Republican, quoted from the police group's letter during the hearing.
+Senator Charles Grassley, an Iowa Republican, quoted from the letter during the hearing.
 Grassley said afterward that he was reserving judgment until he learned more details about the police group's objections.

 Many lawyers who take jobs in government previously handled cases for unpopular clients, he said.